simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 2. Under the **"You""** section, tap **Your chat profiles**.
 3. Confirm with a fingerprint or PIN, in case you have [SimpleX Lock](./app-settings.md#simplex-lock) toggled on.
 4. Tap **+ Add profile**.
-5. Create a new profile by entering your desired display name and full name (optional).
+5. Create a new chat profile by entering your desired display name and full name (optional).
 6. Tap **Create**.

 ## Hiding and muting chat profiles